Adekias/photomap/README.md

 # Photomap
-A Leaflet map that reads data from Google Sheets.
-This is a Map of my favorite museums in Baton Rouge https://adekias.github.io/photomap
+This is a map of my favorite museums in Baton Rouge with markers that display a description and a photo when clicked on.
+Usernames of individuals who uploaded these photos to Google Maps have been left in to give credit. https://adekias.github.io/photomap